Running into 4010 errors or mismatched artwork and need to clear out your matched and uploaded songs? Here's how to go about doing it.

 Your iCloud Music Library is now empty, waiting for you to refill it.
 From here, you have a few choices.

-If you'd like to add songs from the Apple Music catalog to your iCloud Music Library and stream them on both your iOS devices and Macs, but don't want your primary iTunes Library uploaded, it's an easy fix: Use the second iTunes Library.
+If you'd like to add songs from the Apple Music catalog to your iCloud Music Library and stream them on both your iOS devices and Macs, but don't want your local iTunes Library intermingling with those tracks, it's an easy fix: Use the second iTunes Library.

 Your first iTunes Library remains, with iCloud Music Library off, for you to listen to your existing collection.